ptravers/tag/README.md

 The simulation could be trivially extended to support larger and smaller boards.

-I ran out of time whilst starting the process of profiling the system with a flamegraph to start looking for more optimal ways to maintain the board.

 ### Installation
-Requires that cargo be installed and upto date.
+Requires that cargo be installed and up to date.
 Additionally please ensure that you have an internet connection as it requires the downloading of two libraries.

 ### Run